Paul Check

 Paul Ramon Check is a New Zealand political candidate.
 He is the leader of Outdoor Recreation New Zealand, a party based around the hunting and fishing lobbies.

 Check initially worked as a marine engineer in the Royal New Zealand Navy, and then served in the United States Merchant Marine in Brazil.
 He later worked as an engineer in other parts of Latin America and in New Zealand.
-He currently manages a company in Taupo.
+He currently manages a company in Taupō.